Skip to main content

 13 mentions Positive Neutral Negative

 The monetization aspect of the game has received mixed reviews; while some players appreciate the absence of pay-to-win mechanics and microtransactions, others criticize the developers for perceived cash grab tactics and prioritizing advertising over player experience.
-Concerns about the game's incomplete state and delayed release dates further contribute to the sentiment that it may lack genuine passion and commitment from the developers.
+Concerns about the game's unfinished state and frequent delays in release dates further contribute to the sentiment that it may lack genuine passion and commitment from the developers.
 Overall, players are divided on whether the monetization strategy enhances or detracts from the game's value.

 • “All seems like cash grab titles, I guess that sums it up...”